kosmro/UNIX_Scripts/README.md

 and updated as testing is undertaken over the next few weeks.

+##openvpn-install.sh
+This script is designed to install and setup OpenVPN on any Debian/CentOS based system.
+It will also allow you to manage user certificates.
+NOTE: I did not write this script.
+I have been using is for a few years, but can not remember where I found it (Raspberry Pi Forums I think).
+This script is courtasy of the original crator.

 Feel free to make suggestions and comment on any errors found.